muziejus/media-history-of-nyc/sections/assessment.md

 In describing the artifact, you should position it within the media spatiohistory of Downtown by investigating the various networks and archæologies criss-crossing within the artifact.
+That is, additional research beyond just inspecting the artifact itself will be necessary.

 You will need to pitch me ahead of time on the artifact in the form of the one-paragraph précis.
 You will also improve upon this post over the course of our collaboration on the final project.
 The post should follow basic rules of academic citation.

 #### Final project — “Downtown Archæologies”